 The Barzi bus is the fastest public bus service between Treviso Canova Airport and Venice.
 The bus uses the highway and reach Venice in 40 minutes.
 En route, the Barzi bus stops in front of the Plaza Hotel.

 Tickets for the Barzi bus can be bought in Treviso Airport from the Barzi counter, the Province of Treviso desk, or directly on the bus.
-Tickets sold on Ryanair or other planes are not valid.
+Tickets sold on Ryanair or other planes are for the ATVO bus and not valid on the Barzi bus.
 In Mestre, buy tickets from Elite Autonoleggi in front of the train station, and in Venice from Prevedello newsstand near the Calatrava bridge at Piazzale Roma or the Eurolines office near the People Mover Train.
 (Buying a return ticket when boarding the bus at the airport is invariably simpler.)

 Travel by ATVO Airport Shuttle Service from Venice Treviso Airport (TSF)